Darren Banks: Career summary

-He would travel overseas for the first time in his career to play for the London Knights of the BISL for the 1999–00 season, reuniting with McSorley.
+He travelled overseas for the first time in his career to play for the London Knights of the BISL for the 1999–00 season, reuniting with McSorley.
 He played 23 games in the capital before courting controversy.
 In January 2000, following the completion of a game against the Ayr Scottish Eagles, Banks fought Eagles player Cam Bristow and assaulted a match official.

 As a result of his actions, Banks was suspended for 12 games and faced a £500 fine.
 However, prior to the resultant suspension and fine being announced, Banks had left the UK and signed for the Port Huron Border Cats of the UHL.
-In Michigan he played 17 games, registering 8 points and 12 PIM.
+In Michigan he played 17 games, registering eight points and 12 PIM.
 The following year, Banks signed with the Knoxville Speed, also of the UHL.
-After 20 games with the Speed, he was traded back to Port Huron, for whom he played 4 games.
-In addition with his time in the UHL, Banks also played 8 games with WCHL side, Phoenix Mustangs.
+After 20 games with the Speed, he was traded back to Port Huron, for whom he played four games.
+In addition with his time in the UHL, Banks also played eight games with WCHL side, Phoenix Mustangs.

-Between 2001 and 2003 Banks did not play hockey, however, during the 2003-04 season he signed with the Jacksonville Barracudas of the WHA2, playing 7 games, scoring 3 points and registering 25 PIM.
-The following year, he played 2 games, with the Kansas City Outlaws of the UHL.
+Between 2001 and 2003 Banks did not play hockey, however, during the 2003-04 season he signed with the Jacksonville Barracudas of the WHA2, playing seven games, scoring three points and registering 25 PIM.
+The following year, he played two games, with the Kansas City Outlaws of the UHL.
 Subsequently, Banks retired from professional hockey.

 Roller hockey

 In addition to his ice hockey career, Banks also played professional roller hockey, which took place in the ice hockey off-season.
 In the summer of 1995, Banks played for the Anaheim Bullfrogs of the Roller Hockey International league, and, despite initially being unable to stop in roller blades, scored 21 points in 17 games, along with 86 PIM.
-Banks returned to the Bullfrogs the following season, playing 9 games with the team, before being traded to the Long Island Jawz in exchange for a sixth-round draft pick and future considerations in July 1996.
+Banks returned to the Bullfrogs the following season, playing nine games with the team, before being traded to the Long Island Jawz in exchange for a sixth-round draft pick and future considerations in July 1996.